shirhatti/EntityFramework.Docs/ef/platforms/full-dotnet/new-db.md

    }
    ````

+> [!TIP]
-Tip: In a real application you would put each class in a separate file and put the connection string in the `App.Config` file and read it out using `ConfigurationManager`.
+> In a real application you would put each class in a separate file and put the connection string in the `App.Config` file and read it out using `ConfigurationManager`.
 For the sake of simplicity, we are putting everything in a single code file for this tutorial.

 ## Create your database